-AudioOddities Bloopers, spoofs, pranks and other unusual sound bytes plus commercials
+AudioOddities Bloopers, spoofs, pranks and other unusual sound bites plus commercials

-Van Harden & Cheese Crackers: A very young Van Harden stumbles while reading on KRNT in the mid 70's.
+Van Harden & Cheese Crackers.
+A very young Van Harden stumbles while reading a spot on KRNT - mid 70s.

-Frog in the Throat: 60's KRNT newscaster has a tough time.
-Can anybody identify the newsman?
+Frog in the Throat: Can anybody identify the KRNT newsman from the 60s?

-KSO East High Fire Hoax - This is a very rare recording.
+KSO East High Fire Hoax - 1962 Fake news! - This is a very rare recording.
 KSO's Johnny Midnight and Ron Edwards were the victims of this 1962 hoax.
-Coverage of a fire that never happened was reported by a fake Ron Edwards.
+Coverage of a fire that nevery happened was reported by a fake Ron Edwards.
 The recording is very distorted and the first report is missing, but one can still get the gist of it.
 The reason Johnny was a little hesitant after the third report was that the pranksters used Johnny's real name as the name of the witness that was interviewed and he probably wasn't quite believing his ears.
 The last report was topped off by the playing of a KIOA mobile news jingle.
-Here's a higher quality copy of the only KIOA jingle ever played on KSO.
+Here's a higher quality copy of the only KIOA jingle every plalyed on KSO.
 Parties involved remain nameless, even to this day.

-Unusual KIOA march theme jingle that will make you chuckle.
+KIOA Pam Series 17 march jingle that will make you chuckle.
 We are pretty sure that this jingle was used as a bed for the KIOA sign-on in the 1960's and that Peter McLane read the script.
 One has visions of little "Good Guys" with antennas on their heads, dancing around and getting on a treadmill to power up the 10,000 watt 940Khz transmitter.

 "We're on the air!"
-One morning in the early 70's, during the Girls Basketball Tournament, KRNT's Steve Gibbons made a "crack of dawn" call to sportscaster Pete Taylorto ask him the pronunciation for a small town team.
+One morning in the early 70's, during the Girls Basketball Tournament, KRNT's Steve Gibbons made a "crack of dawn" call to sportscaster Pete Taylor to ask him the pronunciation for a small town team.
 Pete answered, but the response wasn't what Gibbons expected.
 Pete Taylor, the Voice of the Cyclones, passed away March 5, 2003.
 Steve Gibbons passed away in the Fall of 2016.
 This recording was played at his funeral.

 "Wild Child" Hal Moore was one of the KSO jocks in the early 60's, starting out while attending Drake University.
 It was common for the jocks to do production cuts for each other.
 Hal does a Rick Mann $4.37 Classic intro.

 NBC Chimes Love Song.
-Although the NBC radio network no longer exists, WHO was an affiliate of the network for many decades starting with the late 20's.
+WHO was an affiliate of the network for many decades starting with the late 20's.
 This novelty song used the melody of the NBC chimes for the words "I love you."
 The lyrics are cute.
 The name of the band and exact date are unknown, but it was probably recorded sometime in the 30's

-KRNT production outtake reel - 1970's Every station has an outtake reel.
+KRNT production outtake reel. very station has an outtake reel.
 This one features the likes of Van Harden, possibly John Leifheit, Robbie Vorhaus, Barb Chase, Del Hull, Ray Dennis, Scott Huskey and others.
 There was more on the tape, but some of it was a little rank for this wholesome website.
 Courtesy of former KRNT/KRNT continuity writer (and GDF Carpet commercial talent) Barb Chase Rybacki.
 Picture of Barb as a teenager wearing a KIOA Good Guy Sweatshirt.

-KRNT Clark Thompson Furniture spot - mid 70's.
+KRNT Clark Thomsson Furniture spots - mid 70's.
 These spots won an Addy award for creativity from the local advertising association.
 John Leifheit and Frank Chaffin sang the spot in the KRNT production studio.
 The tag announcer was Ray Dennis.
-Spot #2

-"Away With a Stranger" - KSO Christmas Story -- John Fitzgerald and Perry St. John.
+"Away with a Stranger" Christmas Novelty on KSO - John Fitzgerald and Perry St. John.

 Bob Cook -- We Heard That Voice - profile and audio.